VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 ## MSF-Listener
-Before we test the functionality of our High-Level-Dropper, we need to create a listener within msfconsole.
+Before we test the functionality of our Win32-Dropper, we need to create a listener within msfconsole.
 <details>

 **kali>**